rhodyprog4ds/BrownFall25/resources/glossary.md

 : a type of machine learning that does not use target variables at learning (fit) time.
 : machine learning from unlabeled examples

+validation accuracy
+: the percentage of the validation data that the model predictions were correct for.

 validation data
-:  data for hyperparameter optimization
+:  data for {term}`hyperparameter` optimization
 :  used for testing in progress of development, not it the learning algorithm, but the model may be changed based on the performance on this set of data

 Web Scraping